dixx/is_lazy/atom/README.md

 maybe also have a look at https://github.com/dixx/language-cpp-irrlicht

 ### cozy style
-- UI: One dark
+- UI: One Dark
-- Theme: Advanced Railscast
+- Theme: Advanced Railscasts
 - goes fine with custom `styles.less`

 ### config.cson additions